International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_3_Governance_Perspective/4_3_10_IDS_RuleBook.md

 5. Commercial assumptions: This Rulebook defines not a commercial business model, but it is enabling several ones.
-Commercial Agreements are not part of the Rulebook, but we make some commercial assumptions à Essential services (low profit), base services (enabling functionality) cash cow services on top of that. à Commercial agreements will be done separately.
+Commercial Agreements are not part of the Rulebook, but we make some commercial assumptions

+   - Essential services (low profit), base services (enabling functionality) cash cow services on top of that.
+   - Commercial agreements will be done separately.

 6. Liaisons agreements: The data sovereignty community based on IDS naturally collaborates with other ecosystems like ENX or certifications in automotive, Plattform Industrie 4.0, GAIA-X etc.